Skip to main content

 When you log in, Omnivoo issues a pair of secure tokens:

 • Access token -- Used for every request to Omnivoo's servers.
-Short-lived.
+It lasts about 15 minutes.

 • Refresh token -- Used to obtain a new access token when the current one expires.
-Longer-lived.
+It is longer-lived.

-Omnivoo refreshes your access token proactively before it expires.
-This happens automatically in the background -- you will never see a login prompt while actively using the app.
+Omnivoo refreshes your access token proactively before it expires -- roughly every 13 minutes, comfortably ahead of the 15-minute expiry.
+This happens automatically in the background, so you will never see a login prompt while actively using the app.

 info